Pluvie/ser/README.md

 | Go      encoding/json   | 69 MB     |
 | Ruby    JSON            | 255 MB    |
 | Python  json            | 336 MB    |

+Memory consumption is the actual memory overhead that the program uses to parse the JSON file, therefore deducing the ~110MB of raw file bytes.

+### CSV

+TODO

+### XML

+TODO